 Location: Cole Art Studio, located on the lower level of Cole Gallery.
 107 5th Ave S, Edmonds WA 98020

-Color is one of the most complex areas of painting.
-Learning how to darken or lighten your mixes effectively so they don’t get too “chalky” or “dull” is one of the best ways to improve your painting skills.
+Color is fabulous!
+It can make a painting sing!
+You can always tell when a painter really knows what they are doing with color, right?
+And we all know - color is one of the most complex aspects of painting.
+Learning how to manage color, to use it well, how to darken or lighten your mixes effectively so they don’t get too “chalky” or “dull”, is one of the best ways to improve your painting skills.
 A color wheel can only get you so far, and there are so many tubes of color, how do you decide which ones to use in which painting?

 Angela’s weekend color workshop will take you through the technical part of color mixing, down to the physical act of playing with your color and learning how to create a resource for use throughout your painting journey.
 On Sunday, students are encouraged to bring in a finished or painting in progress from home for a one-on-one color mentoring session in the afternoon.

 • How to change the value of your color